top of page

 The introduction of lithium-ion batteries by Sony in 1991 revolutionized portable electronics.
 The solid state battery could bring a similar transformation.
 Today, major automakers are investing heavily in this technology:

-SAIC: Announced plans for mass production of second-generation solid-state batteries with 400 Wh/kg energy density by 2026.
-Their subsidiary IM Motors launched pre-sales of the L6 electric car in April 2024 with a semi-solid-state Lightyear battery featuring a 900V system and 130 kWh capacity,
+• SAIC Motor: SAIC announced plans for mass production of second-generation solid-state batteries with an energy density of 400 Wh/kg by 2026.
+Their premium brand IM Motors launched pre-sales of the L6 electric sedan in April 2024, featuring a semi-solid "Lightyear" battery with a 900V architecture and 130 kWh capacity, pushing range expectations beyond 600 miles.

 Solid State Battery Banks & Solar Energy